Sabrinas Organizing

 Setting Up Evening Routines Challenge

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: May 12, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

-This challenge is to help you set up an evening routine for you and your family.
+This challenge is to help you set up an evening routine (Affiliate Link) for you and your family.
 If your children are five or older, feel free to talk with them and ask them what they like to do in the evenings to incorporate their favorite things.

 How to Create an Evening Routine?

 First, determine what needs to be done in your evening routine.
-Ask yourself these questions:

 What do your kids need to get done before going to bed?

-What tasks will help your next day run more smoothly?
+Which tasks will help your next day run more smoothly?

 What helps you relax before you go to bed?